PRELIMINARY PROGRAMME

 • NEW TECHNOLOGIES

-Angelo Yializis Ph.D, and Paul Roop are with Polycharge America Inc
+Paul Roop is with Polycharge America Inc

 Alexander Teverovsky is with Jacobs/NASA- GSFC